AllianceSoftware/alliance-platform-py/packages/ap-dev/docs/architecture.rst

 ports, state files, and Portless hostname.
 Renaming a branch does not change the environment's identity.

+State needed to operate the current worktree and recent process output live under its ``.dev-server`` directory.
+The runner also maintains a machine-wide resource registry under ``$XDG_STATE_HOME/alliance/dev/registry/v1`` (normally ``~/.local/state/alliance/dev/registry/v1``).
+Each project has a directory keyed by ``project_id``, with one JSON record per worktree identity.

+The registry records resource identity and lifecycle information—not application secrets.
+This includes the original worktree path, Git identity, database ownership, tmux session, ports, last activity, and optional agent owner/lease metadata.
+Writes are atomic; registry directories and files are private to the local user.
+A record remains after ``down`` while its database is being retained, and is removed after ``down --drop-db`` or successful cleanup of a failed first startup.
+This means the database can still be discovered after its Git worktree directory has been removed.
+Agent launchers can identify themselves with ``ALLIANCE_DEV_OWNER_KIND``, ``ALLIANCE_DEV_OWNER_ID``, and an ISO-8601 ``ALLIANCE_DEV_LEASE_EXPIRES_AT`` value; ordinary interactive use is recorded as human-owned without requiring any configuration.

-State and recent process output live under the worktree's ``.dev-server`` directory.
-Machine-wide locks coordinate port allocation and database setup when several projects or agents start at the same time. ``bin/dev status --all`` shows the active environments belonging to the project.
+Machine-wide locks coordinate port allocation and database setup when several projects or agents start at the same time. ``bin/dev status --all`` shows the project's currently active tmux environments; the registry additionally preserves stopped environments that still own resources.

 Processes and commands
 ----------------------